 I would imagine many romance readers will actively dislike Margarethe, to be honest, and find she doesn’t have the character arc they’re hoping for.
 I’m not sure this was written as a romance per se, as it sure doesn’t follow the genre conventions of jerk characters learning the error of their ways and changing them.
 However, among two-gal love stories, this is such an unusual setting with such distinct characters, and I found it extremely interesting.

-- From my post about funny romance novels, I recommend The Perilous Life of Jade Yeo by Zen Cho, The Pursuit Of… by Courtney Milan, and A Duke in Shining Armor by Loretta Chase.
+- From my post about funny romance novels, I recommend The Perilous Life of Jade Yeo by Zen Cho, and The Pursuit Of… by Courtney Milan.

 - From my post about romantic suspense novels, Think of England by K.J.
 Charles and The Road to Silver Plume by Tamara Allen.